 Finally, do you want an elongated bowl or round bowl?
 A common question consumers have when shopping.
 For people aiming for comfort, elongated bowls will be a great fit.
 However, not everyone has the luxury of a large bathroom.
 If you’re one of those people, and have a small bathroom, a round bowl will do a better job in saving space.

-The features listed above are the main things to look out for.
+The points listed above are the main things to look out for.
 Make sure you read through the guide to ensure you understand each individual spec.
 This knowledge will help you find a toilet that’s well suited to your home.
+We also provide additional resources like our features guide to help.